cmansfield8/lm_examples/README.md

     %s/\<d\>/'d/g
     %s/\<re\>/'re/g

-   2d. if using LMs for surprisal error analysis, change a few more things:
+   2d.
+IMPORTANT: if using for surprisal error analysis, change a few more things.
+This is not done yet in the raw data!:

     %s/\.//g
     %s/you know/you_know/g
 ____________________________________________________
-The corresponding data are in `/g/ssli/projects/disfluencies/ttmt001/fisher_{disf,clean,dtok}`.
+The corresponding data are in `/g/ssli/projects/disfluencies/ttmt001/fisher_{disf,clean,dtok}` (without step 2d!)

 The outputs of the next steps are also in that directory, but I recommend studying and running the following steps for your own understanding and practice.